 - Create a robust and dynamic network infrastructure for distribution

 - Enable the modernization of supporting resources

 - Engender cultural change to move from a “classroom-centric” to a “learner-centric” model

 Evidence of adherence to these objectives is easily identifiable in the activities of today’s ADL Initiative.
 The growth of the Global Partnership Network and coordinating projects with the Global Defense Cooperatives (NATO, PfPC, TTCP) continue to provide a platform of combined effort for the infrastructure of distribution.
-The Working Groups and ever-evolving list of ADL Initiative Projects are in a constant state of study and improvement when new data and technology becomes available.
+The ever-evolving list of ADL Initiative Projects is in a constant state of study and improvement when new data and technology becomes available.

 The ADL Initiative’s long-term mission as well as its enduring core values, including active inclusion of learning science best practices with advanced technology development, dedication to open and interoperable technologies, a learner-centric focus, and unique commitment to widespread collaboration have advanced as technology has changed, and requirements have naturally evolved, but the original ADL Initiative mission and vision still ring true today.